translate/translate/docs/developers/releasing.rst

 Do the following to create the release:

 #.
 Draft a new release with the corresponding tag version
 #.
-Convert the major changes in the release notes to Markdown with `Pandoc
+Convert the major changes (no more than five) in the release notes to
-   <http://johnmacfarlane.net/pandoc/>`_ and add those to the release
+   Markdown with `Pandoc <http://pandoc.org/>`_.
+Bugfix releases can replace the major changes with *This is a bugfix release for the X.X.X branch.*
 #.
-Include a link to the full release notes in the description
+Add the converted major changes to the release description
 #.
+Include at the bottom of the release description a link to the full release
+   notes at Read The Docs
+#.
 Attach the tarball to the release
 #.
-Mark it as pre-release if it's a release candidate.
+Mark it as pre-release if it's a release candidate

 Update Translate Toolkit website